What is golfer’s elbow?

 Diagnosis is usually made from the patient’s history and a simple examination without the need for special investigations.
 A scan may be done if there is uncertainty about the diagnosis, but this is unusual for golfer’s elbow.

-The self-management advice provided below can help minimise symptoms and facilitate the healing process.
+The self management advice below can help minimise symptoms and facilitate the healing process.